MinaMamdouh-10/first-python-project/README.md

 # first-python-project
-Learning Python to become an AI Architect.
+Learning Python to become an AI Engineer.